NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/How-does-it-work.page.md.saved.bak.md

 This details a BaRS CAD to CAD Referral:

 ### Receive Call
-- When a call is re-routed by BT Emergency Services, call details are also sent electronically to the referral Sender via the Enhanced Information Service for Emergency Calls (EISEC) interface.
+- When a call is re-routed by BT Emergency Services, call details are also sent electronically to the Referral Sender's AST's CAD via the Enhanced Information Service for Emergency Calls (EISEC) interface.
 - For the Call Assist and Mutual aid use cases, the initial call may be received via BT Emergency Services EISEC interface or directly into the CAD e.g. Healthcare Professional (HCP) direct line

 ### Create Case
-- On receipt of this information the referral Sender's CAD creates a case that is subsequently further populated by system end users, the associated telephony system and other interfaced systems e.g. Clinical Decision Support Systems (CDSS) such as NHS Pathways and Advanced Medical Priority Dispatch System (AMPDS).
+- On receipt of this information the referral Sender CAD creates a case that is subsequently further populated by system end users, the associated telephony system and other interfaced systems e.g. Clinical Decision Support Systems (CDSS) such as NHS Pathways and Advanced Medical Priority Dispatch System (AMPDS).

 ### Pre Triage Sieve (PTS)
-- On answering the call the referral Sender will undertake a Pre Triage Sieve (PTS) to facilitate the early identification of patients with a potentially life-threatening emergency, in order that immediate dispatch of an appropriate resource can take place at the earliest possible point in the call cycle. *If a life-threatening emergency is identified by the PTS the referral Sender AST may make a BaRS referral at this point in the call cycle, and all subsequent information will be communicated in BaRS Referral updates (see Sending a BaRS Referral)*
+- On answering the call the referral Sender will undertake a Pre Triage Sieve (PTS) to facilitate the early identification of patients with a potentially life-threatening emergency, in order that immediate dispatch of an appropriate resource can take place at the earliest possible point in the call cycle. *If a life-threatening emergency is identified by the PTS the referral Sender may make a BaRS referral at this point in the call cycle, and all subsequent information will be communicated in BaRS Referral updates (see Sending a BaRS Referral)*

 ### Reason for Call
 - The referral Sender will capture a Reason for Call based on what the patient or their representative tells them.
 This may also be known as 'What's the Problem' text or the Presenting complaint.

 ### Nature of Call (NOC)
-- The referral Sender will capture a NOC code to facilitate the early identification of patients with a potentially life-threatening emergency. *If a life-threatening emergency is identified by the NOC, the referral Sender AST may make a BaRS referral at this point in the call cycle, and all subsequent information will be communicated in BaRS Referral updates (see Sending a BaRS Referral)*
+- The referral Sender will capture a NOC code to facilitate the early identification of patients with a potentially life-threatening emergency. *If a life-threatening emergency is identified by the NOC, the referral Sender may make a BaRS referral at this point in the call cycle, and all subsequent information will be communicated in BaRS Referral updates (see Sending a BaRS Referral)*

 ### Confirm Location
 - The referral Sender will record the location of the incident and confirm using Gazetteer services.
 This is undertaken at the earliest opportunity and may be prior or subsequent to PTS and NOC.